e2b-dev/llm-code-interpreter/README.md

 These cloud instances are meant to be used for agents.
 Like a sandboxed playgrounds, where the agent can do whatever it wants.

+👉 **This plugin is powered by the E2B API.
+If you'd like an early access, [join our Discord](https://discord.gg/U7KEcGErtQ) and send us a message!** 👈

 ## ❓ What can I do with this plugin?
 This plugin exposes 3 simple commands (see the [OpenAPI file](https://github.com/e2b-dev/chatgpt-plugin/blob/main/openapi.yaml)):
 - `RunCommand`